-- 3 1114Comp of Administrative Personnel: The net increase in this line item is due to a 2.5% salary increase and adjustments based on FY20 actual costs.
-3 - 1125Comp of Directors: The net increase in this line item is due to a 2.5% salary increase and adjustments based on FY20 actual costs.
-3 - 1143Comp of Technical Personnel: The net increase in this line item is due to the reclassification of 1 dispatcher from part-time to full-time, a 2.5% salary increase and adjustments based on FY20 actual costs.
-3 - 1150Comp of Secretarial/Clerical: The net increase in this line item is due a 2.5% salary increase, an additional \$1 per hour market adjustment and adjustments based on FY20 actual costs.
-3 - 1165 Comp of Garage Employees: The net increase in this line item is due a 2.5% salary increase, an additional \$1.50 per hour market adjustment for auto mechanics, automotive shop manager, and transportation shop attendant, and adjustments based on FY20 actual costs.
-3 - 1170 Comp of Bus Drivers: The net increase in this line item is due to a 2.5% salary increase, an increase of \$2 per hour for school bus driver pay and adjustments based on FY20 actual costs.
-3 - 1190 Comp of Bus Attendants: The net increase in this line item is due to a 2.5% salary increase, an increase of \$2 per hour for school bus attendant pay and adjustments based on FY20 actual costs.
-3 - 1343Comp of Part-Time Employees: The net decrease in this line item due to the reclassification of 1 dispatcher from part-time to full-time.
-3 - 1365Comp of Part-Time Garage Employees: The net increase in this line item is due to a 2.5% salary increase, adjustments for projected changes to minimum wage laws, an increase of \$1.50 per hour market adjustment, and adjustments based on FY20 actual costs. - Comp of Part-Time Bus Drivers: The net increase in this line item is due to a 2.5% salary increase, an increase of \$2 per hour for school bus driver pay and adjustments based on FY20 actual costs.

-2.5% salary increase and adjustments based on FY20 actual costs.
+- 3 1114 Comp of Administrative Personnel: The net increase in this line item is due to a 2.5% salary increase and adjustments based on FY20 actual costs. - 3 1125 Comp of Directors: The net increase in this line item is due to a 2.5% salary increase and adjustments based on FY20 actual costs. - 3 1143 Comp of Technical Personnel: The net increase in this line item is due to the reclassification of 1 dispatcher from part-time to full-time, a 2.5% salary increase and adjustments based on FY20 actual costs. - 3 1150 Comp of Secretarial/Clerical: The net increase in this line item is due a 2.5% salary increase, an additional \$1 per hour market adjustment and adjustments based on FY20 actual costs. - 3 1165 Comp of Garage Employees: The net increase in this line item is due a 2.5% salary increase, an additional \$1.50 per hour market adjustment for auto mechanics, automotive shop manager, and transportation shop attendant, and adjustments based on FY20 actual costs. - 3 1170 Comp of Bus Drivers: The net increase in this line item is due to a 2.5% salary increase, an increase of \$2 per hour for school bus driver pay and adjustments based on FY20 actual costs. - 3 1190 Comp of Bus Attendants: The net increase in this line item is due to a 2.5% salary increase, an increase of \$2 per hour for school bus attendant pay and adjustments based on FY20 actual costs. - 3 1343 Comp of Part-Time Employees: The net decrease in this line item due to the reclassification of 1 dispatcher from part-time to full-time. - 3 1365 Comp of Part-Time Garage Employees: The net increase in this line item is due to a 2.5% salary increase, adjustments for projected changes to minimum wage laws, an increase of \$1.50 per hour market adjustment, and adjustments based on FY20 actual costs. - 3 1370 Comp of Bus Drivers Extra Runs: The net decrease in this line item is due to a 2.5% salary increase and adjustments based on FY20 actual costs. - 3 1371 Comp of Part-Time Bus Drivers: The net increase in this line item is due to a 2.5% salary increase, an increase of \$2 per hour for school bus driver pay and adjustments based on FY20 actual costs. - 3 1394 Comp of Part-Time Bus Attendants: The net increase in this line item is due to a 2.5% salary increase, an increase of \$2 per hour for school bus attendant pay and adjustments based on FY20 actual costs.